PanosK92/SpartanEngine/README.md

 # About Directus3D
 Directus3D is a game engine that started as a hobby project and evolved into something greater.
-The source code is simple, modern and tackles a lot of aspects of engine development.
+The source code is clean, modern and tackles a lot of aspects of engine development.
 Have fun!

 Note: This project is in an early development stage and there is a lot experimentation going on, regarding what works best.
 As a result, no design decision is set in stone and it will take a while until the engine is ready to produce games.